 Multiplication Booklets for Math Practice

 *This post contains affiliate links, see my disclosure policy for more information.*

-I have a fourth grader who has been learning multiplication over the last couple years, and she’s doing great with it, but she hasn’t memorized it.
+I have a fourth-grader who has been learning multiplication over the last couple of years, and she’s doing great with it, but she hasn’t memorized it.
 She enjoys telling me she hates multiplication even though she’s quite good at it.

 I also have a second grader who has started to learn multiplication and is super eager to learn.
 These multiplication math books have been a great way for her to learn from the beginning.

-Both of my girls lead to my making these helpful multiplication booklet for both introducing multiplication and helping with memorizing the facts from 2-12.
+Both of my girls lead to my making these helpful multiplication booklets for both introducing multiplications and helping with memorizing the facts from 2-12.
 I hope they’ll have your learners too.

 Teaching Multiplication Facts